 To pass the written test, you will need to study the driving manual, which covers the safe driving rules in New Jersey.
 Before you take the formal knowledge exam, take this sample test to help you check your knowledge level.
 The full test consists of 50 multiple choice questions, and you are allowed to miss 10.
 If you get fewer than 40 questions correct, you are able to reschedule to retake the exam.

-The best time to schedule your exam is in the morning while your brain is the most active.
+The best time to schedule your exam is in the morning when your brain is the most active.
 But that advice only helps you beat the test and get your New Jersey driver’s license if you have the knowledge, to begin with.

 Before you get your basic license, you need to begin with a permit so you can start putting in your time toward the other two stages.
 Each stage has its own set of specific requirements, so make sure you follow each one carefully.
 Before you go to the MVC, make sure you have proof of address and your social security number.
 You will also need 6 points of Identification.